This post includes free activities, family-friendly things to do, and evening entertainment while you’re in Nashville.

 Music City isn’t just all concerts.
-You can find theatre and ballet too!
-There is one main production you can find this September in Nashville, but there will also be some great comedy shows.
+You can usually find theatre and ballet too!

 As you can see, there are several great comedians performing this month, so if you’re in need of a good laugh, make sure to purchase tickets to these shows before they sell out!

 One of the most popular ways to see Nashville is with a hop-on-hop-off trolley tour.
 Trolley Tours have 15 stops throughout the city.
 If you’re looking for a more exciting mode of transportation, September is the perfect time for a pleasant horse-drawn carriage ride through downtown.

 You can find multiple interesting museums in Nashville that have no admission fee or some free days to take advantage of.

 The Tennessee State Museum has a comprehensive timeline of Nashville’s history, beginning with the First Peoples.
 Kids will also be entertained with the interactive Children’s Gallery and twice-weekly storytimes.